bhkashani-cmd/academic-site/_pages/cv.md

 ### Ph.D. in Media Management

-Research field: Media Management
+**Research Field:** Media Management

-Doctoral dissertation:
+**Doctoral Dissertation:**

 **Developing a Desirable System for Cyberspace Policymaking in Iran**

-The research focused on identifying policymaking institutions, policy themes, and policymaking processes in cyberspace governance.
+The research focused on identifying cyberspace policymaking institutions, policy themes, and policymaking processes to develop a conceptual model for cyberspace governance.

 ---